Ensure your nonprofit has the right systems to gather and disseminate crucial data.

 Nonprofit’s data needs vary widely, and hence so do the tools that are most appropriate for any given organization.
 Given Cowell’s work funding IT infrastructure for K-12, family resource centers, and other youth development work, they got lots of questions about which platforms and providers were most helpful and relevant.
 Given their limited capacity to respond directly or fund tons of consultants to do this work and the clear need, they developed the MWD tool to help nonprofits help themselves.

 The platform helps guide you to the most helpful tools given your needs, using a “choose your own adventure” format that helps you find your path to impact.
 Once you identify the right tools, your next step is to continue on a path of inquiry, adaptation, and implementation.
 As Einstein once said, “You don’t need to know all the answers, you just need to know where to find them.”

 Using Leverage To Expand Impact

 Darian Rodriguez Heyman is an accomplished facilitator, fundraiser, social entrepreneur, and best-selling author.
 His life’s work of “helping people help” started during his five-year tenure as Executive Director of Craigslist Foundation, after which he authored the best-selling Nonprofit Fundraising 101 and edited the best-selling Nonprofit Management 101 (Wiley & Sons).
-In addition to his active consulting, facilitation, and public speaking work, Heyman currently serves as the part-time Executive Director of Numi Foundation, Editor-in-Chief of the popular nonprofit online magazine Blue Avocado, and Co-Producer of the Gender-Smart Investing Summit.
+In addition to his active consulting, facilitation, and public speaking work, Heyman currently serves as the part-time Executive Director of Numi Foundation and Co-Producer of the Gender-Smart Investing Summit.